caxy/public-school-api/README.md

    <http://www.ed.gov/developers>.
 The file download was unreliable for me, so you will
    want to use `wget -c` and also verify a checksum.
 You should end up with 103,345,840 bytes.
 See below.
+1. Delete the second line of the file.
+I don't know why, but the headers are there twice which probably will break your import.
 1. Import the CSV file into the `schools` table in your new database.
 I used Sequel Pro but do what you want.
 1. `cp .env.example .env`